-Consequently, Nigeria in keeping with the dynamics of social change and the demands on education revised its school curricula to include climate change awareness at all levels of secondary education.
-Awareness of climate change could help students and other individuals become scientifically and ecologically literate citizens, who can describe, explain and predict natural phenomena using sound ecological thinking, and are capable of full participation in a democratic sustainable society.
-The level of awareness of the impact of climate change could lead people to engage in activities that reduce the problems of climate change.
-Chinedu (2018) viewed awareness as the condition of being aware and able to understand what is happening around one.
-Awareness is the state or ability to perceive, feel, or be conscious of events, objects or sensory patterns.
+Consequently, Nigeria, in keeping with the dynamics of social change and the demands on education, revised its school curricula to include climate change awareness at all levels of secondary education.
+Awareness of climate change could help students and other individuals become scientifically and ecologically literate citizens who can describe, explain, and predict natural phenomena using sound ecological thinking and are capable of full participation in a democratic, sustainable society.
+The level of awareness of the impact of climate change could lead people to engage in activities that reduce the problems posed by the phenomenon.
+Chinedu (2018) viewed awareness as a state of consciousness and understanding of one's surroundings.
+Awareness is the state or ability to perceive, to feel, or to be conscious of events, objects, or sensory patterns.
 It means having an idea of the existence of something.
-In relation to the above views, Turbuck and Lutgens (2018) equate awareness with knowledge of, understanding of, appreciation of, recognition of, attention to, perception of, consciousness of, acquaintance with, enlightenment with, mindfulness of, cognizance of, something.
-Climate change awareness also involves creating knowledge, understanding and values, attitudes, skills and abilities among individuals and social groups towards the issues of climate change to attain a betterquality environment.
+In relation to the above views, Turbuck and Lutgens (2018) equate awareness with knowledge of, understanding of, appreciation of, recognition of, attention to, perception of, consciousness of, acquaintance with, enlightenment with, mindfulness of, and cognizance of something.
+Climate change awareness also involves creating knowledge, understanding and values, attitudes, skills, and abilities among individuals and social groups towards the issues of climate change for attaining a betterquality environment.

 The majority of Nigerians, including people of Ogbaru Local Government Area of Anambra State, seem to be unaware of climate change and the likely challenges despite the havoc caused in the area yearly.
-The Nigerian Government in creating awareness, put measures in place to mitigate the impacts of climate change.
-Ochieng (2014) argued that even as resources were put together to mitigate climate change, there was a need to educate people on what climate change really is.
-Increasing people's awareness of climate change through education is an important measure to persuade people at all levels in the community to play an active role in mitigating and adapting to climate change.
-It is a known fact that awareness and enlightenment of people/communities on issues related to climate change and its effects on humans and their environment could definitely be the right instrument in combating the challenges of climate change in Nigeria in particular, and the world in general.
+The Nigerian government, in creating awareness, put measures in place to mitigate the impacts of climate change.
+Ochieng (2014) argued that even as resources were put together to mitigate climate change, there was a need to educate people on what the phenomenon really is.
+Increasing people's awareness of climate change through education is an important measure to persuade people at all levels in the community to play an active role in mitigating and adapting to it.
+It is a known fact that awareness and enlightenment of people/communities on issues related to climate change and its effects on humans and their environment could definitely be the right instrument in combating its challenges in Nigeria in particular and the world in general.

-Climate specialists have reportedly pointed out that a solution to the climate change problem will require climate change awareness and effective strategies to assist the vulnerable to cope with and reduce the effects of the negative impacts.
+Climate specialists have reportedly pointed out that a solution to climate change problems will require awareness and effective strategies to assist the vulnerable to cope with and reduce the effects of the negative impacts.
 In the context of this study, though in relation to the above views, awareness implies understanding and knowledge of the activities and events (like climate change) going on around one's environment.
-This knowledge and understanding to a large extent could perhaps determine the adaptation strategies taken by these individuals against the effects of climate change.
-Climate change is one of the greatest threats facing humankind today and need urgent actions to address the impacts.
-One such action is adaptation action which is used to reduce the adverse effects of climate change.
+This knowledge and understanding, to a large extent, could perhaps determine the adaptation strategies taken by these individuals against the effects of climate change.
+Global warming is one of the greatest threats facing humankind today and needs urgent action to address the impacts.
+One such action is adaptation action, which could be used to reduce the adverse effects of climate change.